NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 Datsunzgarage.us

 • The Borg Warner T5 is an ingenious device: a universal 5-speed with a different bellhousing/tailhousing depending on the request of the car manufacturer.
-The actual transmission... the small “cube” in the middle can have different gear ratios but is essentially the same across all the NWC versions.
+The actual transmission, the small “cube” in the middle, can have different gear ratios but is essentially the same across all the NWC versions.
 The Nissan model was one of the earliest Non-World Class (NWC) T5s on the market and the bearings, syncro-rings, inserts and other parts are standard items and easily obtainable.
 Weighing 75 lbs its rated to take 265 ft/lbs of torque, a rating that all T5s held until 1989 when they jumped to 300ft/lbs.
-The 1977-78 Datsun stock 5-speed is said to be rated to take 200 ft/lbs and weighs about 70lbs.
+The standard 1977-78 Datsun 5-speed is said to be rated to take 200 ft/lbs and weighs about 70lbs.

 In the early 1980s a Datsun mechanic told me that Nissan was worried the NA 5-speed would not hold up to the turbo engine which is why the 1981 model only came with an automatic transmission.
 Being experts in outsourcing parts it appears Nissan then went to Borg Warner to have them create this to their specs.
 This means the T5 in the 1982-86 280ZX/300ZX turbos is 100% Borg Warner but with a special tailhousing designed for the Datsun speedometer sleeve/cog as well as well as a bellhousing to let it bolt onto a L28/Z31.
 Notable is a smaller 1.3" tailshaft yoke diameter compared to the 1.5" found on the Ford/GM T5s.

 T5s are legend in the V8 community for their smoothness of shifting and durability and have been used in racing for 30 years.
 However, in the Z community they have received a lesser reputation which is undeserved.
 When used in dragracing where they are subjected to heavy abuse like frequent powershifting its possible to strip 3rd gear as well as breaking the shifting forks.
 Keep in mind that driving a Datsun 5-speed this way also results in a broken parts (I've done it unfortunately).
-If you drive the T5 like a sports car and not like a bracket racer it really is a pretty good 5-speed...and with a couple of mods becomes even better.
+If you drive the T5 like a sports car and not like a bracket racer it really is a pretty good 5-speed and with a couple of mods becomes even better.

 • Speedo gear is a green 6 tooth.
 Stock rearend was a 3.54